 (a) If the Senate returns a bill or resolution to the House with any amendment, the House may concur in the amendment, disagree to the amendment, defer consideration indefinitely or to a date certain, or refer the amendment to the Committee of original jurisdiction.
 If the House disagrees to the amendment, it may request or agree to a conference with the Senate.
+Be it further provided that prior to transmittal to the Senate, the House Clerk shall identify by specific document or version number the actual document reviewed by House Legal Counsel for purposes of identifying the House version that was reviewed and transmitted.

-(b) If the Senate disagrees to a House amendment, the House may recede from its amendment.
-The House may otherwise insist on its amendment, and may request or agree to a conference with the Senate.

-(c) The House may recede at any time from its disagreement with a Senate amendment and may concur in the Senate amendment.

-(d) In a conference committee, the House conferees shall vote among themselves on any issue and shall not combine their votes with those of the conferees on the part of the Senate.
-A quorum of the House conferees shall be sufficient to transact any business on behalf of the House.

-(e) A conference report shall be printed as a report on the House and shall contain a signature of the majority of the conferees on the part of each House.
+- (b) If the Senate disagrees to a House amendment, the House may recede from its amendment.
+The House may otherwise insist on its amendment, and may request or agree to a conference with the Senate. - (c) The House may recede at any time from its disagreement with a Senate amendment and may concur in the Senate amendment. - (d) In a conference committee, the House conferees shall vote among themselves on any issue and shall not combine their votes with those of the conferees on the part of the Senate.
+A quorum of the House conferees shall be sufficient to transact any business on behalf of the House. - (e) A conference report shall be printed as a report on the House and shall contain a signature of the majority of the conferees on the part of each House.
 Such report shall recommend what action each House should take, including any amendment which should be adopted, and may report amendments remaining in disagreement.
 The House shall not consider a conference report until it has been available to the members for at least one calendar day.
 A conference report may not be amended, and if both Houses pass the conference report (and dispose of any amendments in disagreement) the measure shall be considered adopted.
 The House may vote to recommit a report to the conference committee.
 If the House defeats a motion to agree to a conference report, it shall be in order to consider a motion to request a further conference, with or without instruction to the House conferees.
-The Speaker may appoint new conferees if the conference is unable to reach agreement or upon the order of the House.

-(f) The Clerk shall inform the Senate regarding any action taken pursuant to this section, and if any matter remains in disagreement he shall return the measure to the Senate without further order by the House.
+The Speaker may appoint new conferees if the conference is unable to reach agreement or upon the order of the House. - (f) The Clerk shall inform the Senate regarding any action taken pursuant to this section, and if any matter remains in disagreement he shall return the measure to the Senate without further order by the House.